elzapolskaya/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset **2304**.

-2. Devise a strategy for filling in all of the missing values in the dataset.
+2.Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 Each NA values - mean values for 5-minute interval.